galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 >
 > **Why sequence a mock community?**
 >
-> In a mock community, we know exactly which sequences we expect to find, and at which proportions.
+> In a mock community, we know exactly which sequences/organisms we expect to find, and at which proportions.
 > Therefore, we can use such an artificial sample to assess the error rates of our sequencing and
 > analysis pipeline.
 >   - Did we miss any of the sequences we know to be present in the sample (false negatives)?